Svitlana-Marchenko/ScheduleParser/README.md

 To run the project, you need to provide Excel files (`.xlsx`) for the parser.
 These files should be placed in the `resources` directory of the project.

 ## Using the Tester
 The project includes a Main class with a built-in tester.
 You can use the tester to process the test schedule files.
-Simply run the Main class, and it will execute the parser with the test files provided in the target directory.
+Simply run the Main class, and it will execute the parser with the test files provided in the resources directory.

 ## Project Structure